Trophy Fish Award Program

 - Fish caught in hatchery ponds are not eligible.

-- Fish must be caught during Connecticut’s legal open season.
+- Fish must be caught (including catch and release) during Connecticut’s legal open season.

 - A clear photograph of the fish must accompany the Affidavit Form.